 The semicolon

 In JavaScript, the semicolon (;) is used to terminate (or end) a statement.
-However, in most
+However, in most cases, the semicolon is optional and can be omitted.
+So both code sequences below are legal:

 The empty statement